celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/Ethics.rst

    area = (radius * radius) * 3
    print("The area of a circle with radius", radius, "is:", area)

 In this version of the program, we have rounded the value of PI down to a whole number.
 After all, 3 is quite close to 3.1415, right?
 Now you may be thinking, that's not an ethical decision - that's just an error.
 But the original value of 3.1415 isn't the true value of PI either.
 If you are a math afficionado, you will recall that PI has many, many digits beyond 3.1415.
 So, a programmer in the first program made a decision that four digits after the decimal number is enough precision.
 They made a decision to leave off many digits.
 In the second version of the program, we've just made a different decision about precision.
 The decision of level of precision is made by the programmer, and it could have disastrous consequences.
 What if we are trying to design a part for an airplane and because of this, a part is made the wrong size and that causes a malfunction which leads to a plane crash?
-One of the things we will discuss throughout this book is the many ways that programs embed ethhical values, because programs are written by humans.
+One of the things we will discuss throughout this book is the many ways that programs embed ethical values, because programs are written by humans.
 It's very important to self-reflect on how your values are reflected (or not) in a program you write.

 **Check your understanding**

-TODO: add an MC question on ethics.
+.. mchoice:: ethics_try
+   :answer_a: Writing code for a hospital's medical laser.
+   :answer_b: Designing a new display for a calculator app.
+   :answer_c: Programming software that unlocks a phone based on a face.
+   :answer_d: All of the above.
+   :answer_e: None of the above.
+   :correct: d
+   :feedback_a: Yes, most definitely!
+Does our code account for people of different ages?
+Different weights?
+Different heights?
+What about people who have different immune systems or diseases?
+Whatever our code does will affect the end users (in this case, patients at a hospital).
+   :feedback_b: We are embedding our own values here too.
+How many decimals will we show?
+Which math operations do we want to be easily accessible?
+How do we know this display is easy to use?
+What about the other options?
+   :feedback_c: Facial Recognition software is a hot topic for ethical decisions.
+How did we make this program?
+Did you test it on your face?
+Your mom?
+Your dad?
+Your friend from Quebec?
+What about from Nigeria?
+Or Brazil?
+How did you make sure that it works properly for all faces?
+What about the other options?
+   :feedback_d: You got it!
+It doesn't matter what kind of code we are writing or designing, the choices we make will affect the product or program!
+It's important we self-reflect and are aware of how big the impact of our work is on the world.
+   :feedback_e: No, the decisions we make when we code will always have implications on the world.
+Whether we are designing a small game or coding a program that will be used on a space ship, we embed our morals, values, and ethics into everything we produce.

+   Which of the following scenarios would the programmer's decision affect the ethics of the product/result?